TiagoMag/DockerTest/README.md

 # DockerTest
-Test Docker hub automatic builds
+Test Docker hub automatic builds with a simple dockerfile to apache2.
-Simple dockerfile to apache2